Home Election Tracker BC Provincial 2024 Voting & governance in BC: two-party system evolving to three-party framework

 Almost all of the BC Conservative candidates are thirsting for power (through becoming an MLA) over and above having developed any deep political philosophy over the years.
 Many of them have never been in politics before.
 Jumping suddenly into a position of power is an intoxicating force.

-The BC NDP seems to fully believe in the benefits they have brought to BC since 2017 and may not yet realize how all that progress could be steam-rolled over by the simple gut-level desire of BC Conservatives to win in all the ballot boxes across 93 ridings on October 19.
+The BC NDP seems to fully believe in the benefits they have brought to BC since 2017 and may not yet realize how all that progress could be steam-rolled over by the simple gut-level desire of BC Conservatives to win in most of the ballot boxes across 93 ridings on October 19.

 poncho's cafe, october 2024, events